apache/commons-rdf/src/site/markdown/introduction.md

 > `Charlie knows _:884d5c05-93a9-3709-b655-4152c2e51258`

-You may notice that with `SimpleRDF` the string `"someone"` does not survive into the string representation of the `BlankNode` label `_:someone`, other `RDF` implementations may support that.
+You may notice that with `SimpleRDF` the string `"someone"` does **not** survive into the string representation of the `BlankNode` label as `_:someone`, that is because unlike `IRI`s the label of a blank node carries no meaning and does not need to be preserved.

 Note that it needs to be the same `RDF` instance to recreate the same _"someone"_ `BlankNode`.
-This is a Commons RDF-specific behaviour to improve cross-graph compatibility, other RDF frameworks may save the blank node using the provided name as a blank node label, which in some cases could cause collisions (but perhaps more readable output).
+This is a Commons RDF-specific behaviour to improve cross-graph compatibility, other RDF frameworks may save the blank node using the provided label as-is with a `_:` prefix, which in some cases could cause collisions (but perhaps more readable output).

 ### Open world assumption